SimonJWard/Enhancing-Biosensor-Detection-Limits/README.md

 ***
 ## 2. Experimental Data
 ### 2.1 Porous Silicon
 Porous Silicon (PSi) is silicon with nanostructured pores, which have been electrochemically etched using hydrofluoric acid.
-Below are shown some images on the scale of a few nanometres taken using an electron microscope, and and illustration of how molecules are captured and detected optically in the pores.
+Below are shown some images on the scale of a few nanometres taken using an electron microscope, and an illustration of how molecules are captured and detected optically in the pores.

 ![](https://github.com/SimonJWard/Response-Time-Reduction/blob/main/Figures/PorousSilicon.gif)